Same plan recommended

 At the time of this writing, wholesale prices are in decline, and we're seeing progressive decline in the acquisition prices offered by retailers to new customers.
 However, it's very common that the name for those plans remain the same, so the pricing offered to new customers for a particular plan is often better than what existing customers for that plan are paying.

-Bill Hero subscribers are much more likely to notice, because our service analyses every bill and highlights any savings available.
-This can mean that Bill Hero subscribers might receive a recommendation to switch to to plan with the same name as the plan they're already on, or even a plan they've only recently switched to.
+Bill Hero subscribers will definitely notice, because our service analyses every bill and highlights the savings available.
+This can mean that Bill Hero subscribers might receive a recommendation to switch to a plan from the same retailer, or with the same name as the plan they're already on, even if it's a plan they've only recently switched to.

 Firstly, because prices can and do change independently of plan name, Bill Hero does not actually consider the plan name at all when comparing your bill against all the other plans in the market.
 Our system only looks at the detailed data contained in that bill.